thomastmc/SGR/README.md

 ### 2. [`/corollary`](./corollary)
 * **Status:** Applied Physics & Structural Analysis
 * **Content:** Applications, structural instantiations, and datasets.
-This includes the analysis of the "Geometric Engine" and correlations with the 2025 Giza SAR tomography data.
+This includes an analysis of the 2025 Giza SAR tomography data.

 ---